olatkem2/World_Football_Data/README.md

 ## A. Google Sheets <> Postgres - Data Platforms

 1. Navigate to kaggle using this link - [World Football Data](https://www.kaggle.com/datasets/davidcariboo/player-scores) to download the files.
 2. Create a workbook in google sheets and import a sample(say 5,000 rows for rows with more than 5,000 rows) seven(7) csv files in separate sheets.
-This is because Google sheet will start hanging teh momen you try to import the entire file(might be due to compute constraints).
+This is because Google sheet will start hanging the moment you try to import the entire file(might be due to compute constraints).

 ## B. Airbyte - Data Loader(EL Tool)